Horacio Reyes Páez

 For me, Art is the language of the spiritual on earth.

-‘The main pursuit is to achieve poetic and powerful artistic insight,’ how did you realise that this will be the purpose in your creations?
+‘The main pursuit is to achieve poetic and powerful artistic insight,’ how did you realise this will be the purpose in your creations?